 The Public Health Law Center is a national nonprofit law and policy organization that helps health leaders, officials, and advocates use the law to advance public health.
 Founded in 2000, our organization is a leader in U.S. public health policy, and a respected legal resource for dozens of local, state, national and international health organizations.
-The Center is located at William Mitchell College of Law in St. Paul, Minnesota.
+The Center is located at Mitchell Hamline School of Law in St. Paul, Minnesota.

 The Public Health Law Center’s mission is to improve public health through the power of law.